 Eyelid Surgery (Blepharoplasty)

 An eyelid surgery – also known as a blepharoplasty – is a procedure used to rejuvenate the appearance of the upper and lower eyelids.
 Age and genetics can cause drooping, sagging, and excess folds around the eyes.
 This can contribute to both cosmetic and visual complications, including a tired and aged appearance, as well as difficulty seeing.
-Eyelid surgery with Dr. Markelov in Coos Bay, Oregon can take years off of the eyes, eliminating under-eye bags, removing upper eye puffiness and reducing the amount of excess skin surrounding the eyes.
+Eyelid surgery with Dr. Markelov in Tampa, Florida can take years off of the eyes, eliminating under-eye bags, removing upper eye puffiness and reducing the amount of excess skin surrounding the eyes.

 Did you know?